 They work a lot with major brands like Shell and Conoco.
 Those brands have their own loyalty programs.
 A lot of delivery drivers might use some of those programs.
 For instance, Doordash and Shell Fuel Rewards had a partnership.

 The problem is, when you use other discounts and loyalty cards, that will cut into your cash back.
-This is one of the complaints I saw a lot on the BBB site, that people didn't get their full amount back.
+If you got a five cent discount from Fuel Rewards, that may cut 5¢ per gallon off your cash back.

 It's really not a true Cash Back structure.